Young Humanitarian Journalists Competition 2022

 "We're pleased to celebrate this special year by encouraging young people in Malaysia to report on humanitarian stories of the past 50 years," said Biljana Milosevic, head of the ICRC's regional delegation in Kuala Lumpur.
 She added that having an increased awareness and understanding of IHL can provide the humanitarian lens through which the media can report on humanitarian issues.

 Associate professor Massila Hamzah, dean at FCMS, UiTM, urged young journalists and media aspirants to take on this challenge because their genuine curiosity and intuitive humanitarian reporting can lead to hugely positive changes for vulnerable communities.
 "We also urge today's youth to take into consideration, humanitarian actions that have alleviated human suffering, including the promotion of international humanitarian law," she said.

 Supported by the Malaysian Red Crescent Society, the competition is open to anyone aged between 18 and 30 in Malaysia, and also Malaysians residing abroad.
 The submissions can be made in either essay or video format.
 The final day of submissions for the competition will be 11 November 2022.
 For more information, please refer to the competition poster or visit the websites of the organizers and supporting organization.

 The ICRC will also organise several online talks on the aforementioned themes to help participants learn about the issues from experts.
-This page will be update regularly with details of new talks.
+This page will be updated regularly with details of new talks and events.